 How does one become a member of the Order?

-One can become a member of the Order of Malta only by invitation.
-Only persons of undoubted Catholic morality and practice, who have acquired merit with regard to the Order of Malta, its institutions and its works are eligible for admission.
+Members of the Order of Malta are admitted by invitation.
+They are made up of people with undoubted Catholic morality and practice, who have acquired merit over the years with regard to the Order of Malta, its institutions and its humanitarian works.
 The relevant Grand Priory or National Association is responsible for proposals of admission.

 How does one become a volunteer?

 Volunteers are most welcome.
-You should ask the National Association of your country.
+If you are interested in volunteering please contact directly the National Association or Volunteer Corps of your country.

 How are the Order’s diplomatic activities conducted?